 Each morning, starting at around 05:30, saffron-robed monks and novices emerge onto the streets with their alms bowls (‘bat’).
 Awaiting them are Lao people who have already taken the time to prepare sticky rice and other foods; they will place a portion in the bowl of each monk who passes by.
 The ceremony is undertaken in complete silence.

-The bureau of tourism and OFFROAD LAOS ADVENTURES have worked at a brochure dedicated to inform people about the right way to behave while attending to this ceremony.
+The bureau of tourism and ORLA TOURS have worked at a brochure dedicated to inform people about the right way to behave while attending to this ceremony.
 We would like to draw your attention on this religious custom which is sacred to the people of Luang Prabang and has to be kept respected.

 How to respect the Alms Giving Procession ?